antler/caribou-docs/resources/outline.md

 ## Immutant (JBoss)
 ## Beanstalk

-To deploy to Beanstalk, the key is to use the [lein-beanstalk](https://github.com/weavejester/lein-beanstalk) plugin and have the right set of values in your `project.clj`.
+To deploy to Beanstalk running Tomcat, the key is to use the [lein-beanstalk](https://github.com/weavejester/lein-beanstalk) plugin and have the right set of values in your `project.clj`.
 Here is an example configuration: